To the connoisseur of beautiful plants, there are many types of succulents.

 Kalanchoe pubescens (Bryophyllum pubescens, syn.
 Kalanchoe aliciae) a hairy leaf sort displays beautiful, orange flowers veined in red.

 When the flower cluster finishes blooming it becomes a collection of young plants that drop to the soil and begin growing.

 Kalanchoe blossfeldiana is a Christmas plant with large clusters of orange, red, or scarlet flowers sitting atop green leaves.

-Kalanchoe beharensis a BIG, amazing plant known as the “velvet leaf Kalanchoe.”
+Kalanchoe beharensis a BIG, amazing plant known as the “velvet elephant ear Kalanchoe.”

 Deeply or shallowly lobed velvety leaves which are felty chocolate-brown or green, up to 18 inches long

 Agave (Century Plant)

 Native to the Western Hemisphere, Agave plants belong to the Agavaceae family.

 “Century plant”, the common name, refers to the slow to bloom Agave americana.
 The claim of americana booming every 100 years is a myth.

 In their own native habitat, it is claimed the plants will flower in 6 years.
 As conservatory plants blooming could take decades.